Physics-24/Motion1/docs/week13.md

-# Week 13: Apr 25 - May 1
+# Week 13: Apr 17 - Apr 23

 <br>

-**The miniquestions for topics 1-3 on this page are due on Monday April 26 at  8am PT**
+**The miniquestions for topics 1-3 on this page are due on Monday April 18 at 8am**

-**The miniquestions for topics 4-5 on this page are due on Wednesday April 28 at  8am PT**
+**The miniquestions for topics 4-5 on this page are due on Wednesday April 20 at 8am**

 <br>